Verpitek/CakeSpark/CAKESPARK_MANUAL.md

 ---

-# PAGE 1: WELCOME TO PANSPARK
+# PAGE 1: WELCOME TO CAKESPARK

 Welcome, fellow programmer!
 You've just loaded one of the most straightforward scripting languages ever created.
-Whether you're 8 or 80, PanSpark speaks a language you can understand.
+Whether you're 8 or 80, CakeSpark speaks a language you can understand.

-## What is PanSpark?
+## What is CakeSpark?

-PanSpark is a **tick-based interpreted OpCode scripting language** designed for predictable performance and ease of parsing.
+CakeSpark is a **tick-based interpreted OpCode scripting language** designed for predictable performance and ease of parsing.
 Think of it as giving a robot instructions—one command at a time, nice and clear.

 **Key Philosophy:**
 - **One operation per line** — Every line begins with an OpCode